lloydkevin/hugo-wd/content/post/2007-11-21-cakephp-bake-baking-models-controllers-views-cakephp-12.md

 You find the _Path_ system variable and add your PHP (D:\wamp\php;) and cake console (D:\wamp\www\cake\cake\console) paths, separated by semicolons.

-Linux users, you haven&#8217;t [Been forgotten][1].
+Linux users, you haven't [Been forgotten][1].

 ### Preheat the Oven

 When I bake, I like to bake from scratch, so to speak.
-Let&#8217;s assume we&#8217;re creating a fresh new application called _baz_.
+Let's assume we're creating a fresh new application called _baz_.
 You go to CakePHP main folder and type the following on the command line:

 > `cake bake baz`